An anatomist studies the maps of our human energy systems.

 Beyond the inspiration of gross anatomy, there are also abundant sources for furthering our understanding of the scientific basis for the human energy field, among them the Superconducting Quantum Interference Device (SQUID).
-SQUIDs are fantastically sensitive, capable of detecting extremely low frequency magnetic fields and fluxes.
+SQUIDs are fantastically sensitive, capable of detecting extremely low-frequency magnetic fields and fluxes.
 Since the 1960s, they have been used to differentiate subtle magnetic emanations throughout the human body.
-Other detection devices are the MRI, which sometimes actually include SQUIDs; the electromyograph (EMG), which measures electrical potentials in skeletal muscle tissue; the electroencephalograph (EEG); and the electrocardiograph (EKG).
+Other detection devices are the MRI, which sometimes actually includes SQUIDs; the electromyograph (EMG), which measures electrical potentials in skeletal muscle tissue; the electroencephalograph (EEG); and the electrocardiograph (EKG).
 None of these would have much to image or chart, were it not for the invisible magnetic and electrical emanations and conductivity of the human form.

 Taking on the Skeptics

 The fact that the human body is pulsing with subtle energies and detectable electromagnetic phenomena, however, fails to stand, in itself, as specific evidence of chakras.
 And, the considerable differences in the chakra literature, from author to author and from tradition to tradition, might seem to be evidence of chakras’ nonexistence.
 But hold on.
 The lack of agreement by experts on complex phenomena is hardly unusual.
-Experts on the economy hold forth tenaciously to exactly opposite positions; experts in physics proffer drastically divergent models of the very structure of the universe; and I can personally attest that experts in the field of anatomy identify dramatically different perspectives and emphases of the physical human form in a manner utterly confusing to most people.
+Experts on the economy hold forth tenaciously to exactly opposite positions; experts in physics proffer drastically divergent models of the very structure of the universe, and I can personally attest that experts in the field of anatomy identify dramatically different perspectives and emphases of the physical human form in a manner utterly confusing to most people.
 It is therefore unfair to demand of experts in a field as complex as human energy systems that they all agree on every point.
 The structure of the human energy field, if it has anything to do with the physical body at all, will be correspondingly intricate.
 Even a great variety of interpretations and conceptualizations for simplifying such a complex and living reality will not exhaust the potential ways one could approach the subject.
 We can, however, try on different approaches for size to see how they fit.

 The Observer Problem